saylordotorg/course_hist211/Unit03.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: The Early Republic** <span id="3"></span> *The Early American Republic emerged amidst a period of modernization, expansion, and international conflict.
 The fragile new nation faced a